dxos/dxos/docs/content/tutorial/invite.md

 ## Create an Invitation

 We have to create an invitation code that we will share with the peer we want to invite.
-This process is called _interactive_ since it requires the invitee to redeem the invitation code and provide a pin code that will be generated once the invitation is redeemed.
+This process is called _interactive_ since it requires the invitee to redeem the invitation code and provide a pin code that will be generated once the invitation code is validated.

 We will then create a new component `src/components/TaskList.js` that will handle the invitations process and also the actual app logic: